O'Higgins Park: Lollapalooza Chile

-In November 2010, musician and Lollapalooza founder Perry Farrell announced that the first overseas version of the rock festival would take place in O’Higgins Park, Santiago.
-The inaugural Lollapalooza Chile took place on 2–3 April 2011 and drew a crowd of about 100,000, with venues including the park's Movistar Arena, La Elipse, and La Cupula Theater.
-Lollapalooza Chile has returned annually since then, most recently on 16–18 March 2018.
+In November 2010, musician and Lollapalooza founder Perry Farrell announced that the festival's first edition outside the United States would take place in O'Higgins Park.
+The inaugural Lollapalooza Chile took place on 2–3 April 2011 and drew a crowd of about 100,000, using venues across the park including the Movistar Arena, La Elipse, and the Cúpula theater.
+The festival grew from a two-day to a three-day event for its 2018 edition, held 16–18 March with more than 100 artists across seven stages; roughly 250,000 people attended over the three days.
+Lollapalooza Chile has returned to the park annually since 2011 (excepting the COVID-19 pandemic years), most recently on 13–15 March 2026.